trevorwslee/MicroPython-DumbDisplay/README.md

 For a video introduction, please watch the YouTube video: [Introducing DumbDisplay MicroPython Library -- with ESP32, Raspberry Pi Pico, and Raspberry Pi Zero](https://www.youtube.com/watch?v=KVU26FyXs5M)

-Although the porting is not complete, nevertheless, a large portion of DumbDisplay functionalities have been ported.
+Although the porting is work in progress, nevertheless, a large portion of DumbDisplay functionalities have been ported.
 Hopefully, this should already be helpful for friends that develop programs for microcontroller boards in Micro-Python.

 As hinted previously, even it is originally targeted for MicroPython, it should be useful with regular Python 3, like in Raspberry Pi environment or even with desktop / laptop.
+As a result, it can be an alternative way to prototype Android app driven remotely with Python 3 from desktop / laptop.

 Enjoy